 Step 1: Hire The Best Talent For The Job

 Deciding who comes into your dealership is one of the most important decisions you can make, so effective hiring processes are key.
-Checks and balances within the employee selection process will assist in the goal of hiring the best fit for your culture.
+Checks and balances within the employee selection process will assist in hiring the best fit for your culture.
 Lacking in this area can have the opposite effect.
-Sure, once in a while an organization will get lucky and hire someone great without even trying (and on the flip side, a poor fit will sneak in), but by and large, a good process yields good result.
+Sure, once in a while, an organization will get lucky and hire someone great without even trying (and on the flip side, a poor fit will sneak in), but by and large, a good process yields good results.

 Tips for effective hiring include:

 Creating a developmental plan for your employees only comes with knowing your people, so get to know them!
 What are their strengths?
 What are their blind spots?
 What keeps them up at night?
 What motivates them?
 What are their career goals?
 How do they handle change and conflict?
 How do they like to be managed?
 When you know the answers to these questions, figuring out who needs what to succeed becomes much easier.

 Step 3: Resolve To Invest Time In Your Team